 As you are scanning through your syllabi take note of the tough weeks:

-- Do you notice any times when you have a bunch of tests/papers/labs?
+- Did you notice any times when you have a bunch of tests/papers/labs?

 - Do you notice any field trips you might have to take that might conflict with a work schedule?